kubecost/docs/federated-clusters.md

-To view data from multipe clusters simultaneously, cluster federation must be enabled.
+To view data from multipe clusters simultaneously, Kubecost cluster federation must be enabled.
 This documents walks though the necessary steps for enabling this feature.

+Note: this feature today requires an Enterprise license.

 # For the master cluster